 According to TSA regulations, you can bring a bar of soap on a plane in both your carry on and checked bags.

-Can You Bring a Bar of Soap on a Plane?
+Bringing a Bar of Soap in Your Carry on Bag

 The TSA has a rule in place called the 3-1-1 Rule that prohibits passengers from bringing any liquids, gels, and aerosols in containers larger in containers that exceed 3.4oz/100ml.